Białystok: Religion

 In the early 1900s, Białystok was reputed to have the largest concentration of Jews of all the cities in the world.
 In 1931, 40,000 Jews lived in the city, nearly half the city's inhabitants.

 The city is the seat of the Roman Catholic Archdiocese of Białystok.
 Pope John Paul II on 5 June 1991, during a visit to Białystok, announced the establishment of the Archdiocese of Białystok which ended the period of the temporary church administration of the portion of the Archdiocese of Vilnius that had, after World War II, remained within the Polish borders.
-The city is also the seat of the Białystok-Gdansk Diocese of the Autocephalous Polish Orthodox Church.
+The city is also the seat of the Białystok-Gdańsk Diocese of the Autocephalous Polish Orthodox Church.
 Białystok is the largest concentration of Orthodox believers in Poland.
 In Białystok, the following Protestant churches exist: a Lutheran parish, two Pentecostal churches, Baptist church, a congregation of the Church of God in Christ and a Seventh Day Adventist church.

 Białystok is home to more than two thousand Muslims (mainly Tatars).
 There is an Islamic Centre, a House of Prayer, and various organisations.
 There is a magazine issued – "Pamięć i trwanie" ("Memory and persistence").

 The city is the site of the Divine Mercy Sanctuary with the main relics of Michał Sopoćko.